 We walked up to the appalling camper, and I just stood and looked at it in wonder.
-It was about thirty-five feet long, I guessed, and I don’t know what color it had been painted, but it was rust-colored now, from rust.
-Long streaks of rust ran down off of every bolt, screw, and rivet, giving it almost a 3D effect.
+It was about thirty-five feet long, I guessed, and I don’t know what color it had been painted, but it was rust-colored now—from rust.
+Long streaks of rust ran down off every bolt, screw, and rivet, giving it almost a 3D effect.
 It had big dark windows down the sides, so dark you couldn’t see inside.
-The tires, all six of them were so cracked and split from the sun that I had trouble figuring why they weren’t all flat, but they all held air from what I could tell.
+The tires, all six of them, were so cracked and split from the sun that I had trouble figuring out why they weren’t all flat, but they all held air from what I could tell.

 I walked around the back and saw that the license plate was from Montana.
-“That’s one of those Lifetime tags.
+“That’s one of those lifetime tags.
 You never renew them, so it’s still street legal to drive,” Clyde informed me.
 “This must have been a real fine Class A in its day.
 But darned if I’ve ever seen another quite like it.
-There is no manufacturer insignia on it, so it must have been custom-built is all I can guess.
+There is no manufacturer emblem on it, so it must have been custom-built, is all I can guess.
 The doors unlocked if you want to see the inside.”